skellis46/slipbox/pressure, stress and strain - the body in time.md

 There's a simple game to play.
 I first read about it in Andri Snaer Magnason's _On Time and Water_.
 The game is to answer the question: "When is someone you will love still going to be alive?"[@magnason-2021-time p.308]

 Here's my version.
-My grandmother, Gladys Eastwood, was born in December 1913.
+My grandmother, Gladys Hopkins, was born in December 1913.
 Here she is singing.
 Gladys gave birth to my mother, Gabrielle Eastwood-Ellis, in 1937.
 Here she is in 1960.
 I was born in 1968, and here I am in about 1973.
 My niece Rebecca was born in 1980; and Rebecca's daughter -- my great niece -- Zoe Ellis-Craig was born in 2016.
 If we imagine that Zoe lives until she is 90 then this would mean she would die in 2106.

 Gladys: 1913 - 2005
 Gabrielle: 1937 - 2021
 Simon: 1968 -
 Rebecca: 1980 -
 Zoe: 2016 -

 That is 193 years of people I have loved and who have loved me.
 193 years.
 This small, insignificant, delicate body extended through time, and "beyond the ego boundary of [my] own mortality".[@krznaric-2021-good pp.14-15] This body's hopes, dreams, traumas, desires, and limitations; its 206 discrete bones, 650 or so muscles, and 100 billion neurons.
 This a body that counts.
 These are the bodies that count.